• Home

 Nikon D810, Nikon 200-400mm f/4G VR II, 1/80 sec, f/10, ISO 200, 280.0 mm

 Modern image stabilization (IS or VR) built into lenses and some camera bodies can really help to minimize the effects of camera shake at slow shutter speeds: even at around 300mm focal length it is possible to get a good proportion of shots sharp at low shutter speeds.
 On my own cameras and lenses, I've found that VR is helpful below 1/500sec exposure, but I have it switched off for shutter speeds faster than 1/500.
 In general terms, this means that for props I have VR on; for jets, it is usually off.
-Be sure that VR is switched to normal not active if that is what your lens supports.
+Be sure that VR is switched to normal not active if that is what your lens supports on older Nikon lenses.
+More recent lenses do well on sport setting.

 Ambiance